Tiff Macklem

 Bio

 Tiff Macklem was appointed Governor of the Bank of Canada, effective June 3, 2020, for a seven-year term.
-As Governor, he is also Chair of the Board of Directors of the Bank and a member of the Board of Directors of the Bank for International Settlements.
-He is chair of the Group of Governors and Heads of Supervision, the oversight body of the Basel Committee on Banking Supervision, and co-chair of the Financial Stability Board’s Regional Consultative Group for the Americas.
+As Governor, he is also Chair of the Bank’s Board of Directors and a member of the Board of Directors of the Bank for International Settlements (BIS).
+In addition, he is Chair of the Group of Governors and Heads of Supervision, the oversight body of the Basel Committee on Banking Supervision, and Chair of the Financial Stability Board’s (FSB) Standing Committee for the Assessment of Vulnerabilities.
+He is also co-Chair the FSB's Regional Consultative Group for the Americas and Chair of the BIS Consultative Council for the Americas.

 Mr. Macklem first joined the Bank in 1984 and returned in 1989.
-He occupied increasingly senior positions in what is now the Canadian Economic Analysis Department until his appointment as Chief in January 2000.
-He was appointed Advisor to the Governor in August 2003 and made a Deputy Governor in December 2004.
+He occupied increasingly senior positions in what is now the Canadian Economic Analysis Department until his appointment as Managing Director in January 2000.
+He was appointed Advisor to Governor David Dodge in August 2003 and made a Deputy Governor in December 2004.

 During the 2008–09 global financial crisis, Mr. Macklem was Associate Deputy Minister at the Department of Finance Canada and represented Canada at the G7, G20 and Financial Stability Board.
 Mr. Macklem returned to the Bank in July 2010 when he was appointed Senior Deputy Governor.